 You need to work on the skill subjects 4 or 5 times a week.
 But rotate through the content subjects over the course of the week.
 You’re not trying to learn everything about history, science, art, and geography.
 You’re working to lay the foundations for future learning.

-Plan a morning time which includes memorization and touches on the content subjects.
+Plan a morning time that includes memorization and touches on the content subjects.

-Keep grammar stage focused on laying a strong foundation for future learning, and your kids will thrive.
+Keep the grammar stage focused on laying a strong foundation for future learning, and your kids will thrive.

 Keep middle school logical.

 As our kids reach middle school it becomes tempting to keep adding subjects to the school day.
 After all, high school is coming up fast and kids need to be ready.

 But we don’t want to burn out our kids.
-Instead gently lengthen the time of the school day (I aim for 3-4 hours) and increase the rigor.
+Instead, gently lengthen the time of the school day (I aim for 3-4 hours) and increase the rigor.
 Aim for short but challenging material.
-Spend your time on one well-written curriculum that covers may different subjects.
+Spend your time on one well-written curriculum that covers many different subjects.

 I’d learned my lesson by this point.

 I added too many activities.

 We didn’t have time for long discussions over cookies and tea.
 We struggled to find enough minutes in the day to compare George Washington and Bonaparte Napoleon.
-There wasn’t even enough time to ponder the ramifications on today’s society.
+There wasn’t even enough time to ponder the ramifications in today’s society.